-The first order differential, or the rate of growth of the IPv6 BGP routing table is shown in Figure 32.
-The number of additional routing entries has grown from 10 new entries per day at the start of 2014 to a peak of over 30 in early 2017, although this has declined to around 20 per day by the end of 2016.
+The first order differential, or the rate of growth of the IPv6 BGP routing table is shown in Figure 40.
+The number of additional routing entries has grown from 10 new entries per day at the start of 2011 to a peak of over 30 in early 2017.
 Obviously, this is far lower than the equivalent figure in the IPv4 domain, which is growing by some 150 new entries per day, but it does show a consistent level of increasing growth.

 This implies that a linear growth model is inappropriate for modelling growth in IPv6.
-A better fit to the data is a compound growth model, with a doubling factor of some 22 months.
+A better fit to the data is a compound growth model, with a doubling factor of some 24 months.
 It is possible to fit a linear model to the first order differential of the data, which can be used to derive an O(2) polynomial fit to the original data.
-The fit of a linear, O(2) polynomial and an exponential model against the data is also shown in Figure 31.
+The fit of a linear, O(2) polynomial and an exponential model against the data is also shown in Figure 40.